Gut Health 101: Your evidence-based guide to prebiotics and probiotics.

 - Detoxification: there are certain strains of probiotics that have been shown to improve the body’s natural detox mechanisms including l rhamnosus, l casei & Bifidobacterium bifidum.

-- Women with endometriosis or other disease of estrogen dominance: estrogen gets recycled back into the body after liver detox if there is an inappropriate balance of the flow in the gut, adding a probiotic to an estrogen detox protocol may alleviate the symptoms associated with excess estrogen.
+- Endometriosis or Estrogen Dominance: estrogen gets recycled back into the body after liver detox if there is an inappropriate balance of the flow in the gut, adding a probiotic to an estrogen detox protocol may alleviate the symptoms associated with excess estrogen.

-- Cold & flu season: Certain probiotics have been shown to reduce symptoms of URTI by 50% and reduce likelihood of recurrence by 33%.
+- Colds & flus: Certain probiotics have been shown to reduce symptoms of URTI by 50% and reduce likelihood of recurrence by 33%.

 Are there particular strains or a brand that patients should focus on?